Chhota Bheem: Development

 Rajiv Chilaka wanted to create his own intellectual property instead of working for other companies.
 He established his animation studio Green Gold Animation in 2001.
-He had to struggle as no TV channel was ready to pick up the Indian animation content and most Indian contents aired were mythological in nature.
-His company produced Vikram Betal and Krishna animation shows which convinced Pogo TV to give chance.
-After five years of conception, Chhota Bheem made his first appearance in 2008 on Pogo TV.
+He had to struggle as no TV channel was ready to pick up the Indian animation content and most Indian contents aired were mythological.
+His company produced Vikram Betal and Krishna animation shows which convinced Pogo TV to give it a chance.
+After five years of conception, Chhota Bheem made its first appearance in 2008 on Pogo TV.
 It succeeded and continued to run.
 He is financed by Samir Jain, who belongs to the famous Jain-cum-Agarwal business family from Meerut.
 Raj Viswanadha, who did the writing for the first four years of Bheem before leaving the series, Arun Shendurnikar, Nidhi Anand are prominent among those who have written the stories for the show.

 Influences

 Rajiv Chilaka had conceived an adventurous young boy with the strength and attributes of Bhima from Mahabharata, living in an unspecified period in medieval India.
 He was also influenced by his childhood spent with Disney's animated shows, Tintin, Amar Chitra Katha and other superhero comics.